Rewards+ icon Get £5 to spend with up to 80 brands when you use Confused.com**

 • Packing essentials.
 Don't forget the basics like your clothing, toiletries, and any medication you may need.

 • Tech gear.
 This includes devices like your phone, charger, camera, and adapters.
-Make sure you bring along all the necessary gadgets to stay connected while you're away from home If you're planning on taking these with you, it may want to consider travel insurance with gadget cover.
+Make sure you bring along all the necessary gadgets to stay connected while you're away from home.
+If you're planning on taking these with you, you may want to consider travel insurance with gadget cover.

 Tip: want some more help on what to pack?
 Read our holiday checklist guide.